May Center teacher training Institute

 Students with executive function skill deficits appear to be disorganized, are unable to prioritize, and tend to have difficulty with self-regulation.
 This workshop explains the importance of explicitly teaching executive functioning skills, and focuses on practical ideas for structuring the classroom to build executive function skills in all students.

-Skills and Strategies Teaching reading comprehension to students who struggle to make meaning from text can be challenging.
+Teaching reading comprehension to students who struggle to make meaning from text can be challenging.
 This workshop delivers active strategies to help students visualize, organize, analyze, and synthesize what they read.

 Writing the “May Way”